sdbip/clawr-poc/docs/index.md

 ![Rawr|150](rawr.png)

 It started as the “Azeea Language,” or Azlan for short.
 Aslan, of course, is “the Lion” in the title of C.S.
 Lewis’ famous book *the Lion, the Witch and the Wardrobe*.
 The name was at the same time not very unique, and too tied to the company name.
 I tried discarding the lion concept entirely, instead going with Oolang (mild tea) for a while.
 But that name was too cute, and the lion kept roaring in the background.
-So I have brought it back.
+So I decided to bring it back.

-The name Clawr is a portmanteau of the word ”clarity,” and a lion’s “rawr.”
+The name Clawr is a portmanteau of the word ”clarity” and a lion’s “rawr.”
 The alternative spelling was chosen in part because the resulting name spells out the word “claw,” another stereotypical element of felinity.

 Clarity is a fundamental goal of the Clawr language.
 Other principles include